What Every artist needs to know about

 of the play of the forces existent in creation.
 Beyond.

-Expressionist: One sees these as but mere
+Expressionist: I see this as but mere

 labels, tags, attached names, which people fight over and in a more fundamental